codewind-resources/rogue-cloud/docs/Developing-Text-Editor.md

 * Pre-requisite: Ensure that the Java 8 JDK is installed.
 [Learn more on installing Java](Installing-Java.md).

-This section is assuming that you are familiar with an existing developer text editor such as Visual Studio Code, Atom, or Sublime Text.
+This section assumes that you are familiar with an existing developer text editor such as Visual Studio Code, Atom, or Sublime Text.
 For Visual Studio code, we recommend the 'Java Extension Pack', which includes tighter integration with the Java platform.

 ### A) Open StartAgentServlet.java and register a new username and password